Stay safe while working in cold weather

 Prepare before you go with these tips from Road Safety at Work:

-• Bring warm clothing such as winter boots with good tread, a coat, gloves, and a hat with you in case you need to get out of your vehicle during the trip
+- Bring warm clothing such as winter boots with good tread, a coat, gloves, a blanket, and a hat with you in case you need to get out of your vehicle during the trip or if you are stranded in your vehicle.

-• Clear all windows, lights, mirrors, hood, and the roof of snow and ice before driving
+- Clear all windows, lights, mirrors, hood, and the roof of snow and ice before driving using a snowbrush or broom.

 To learn more about employee responsibilities and employer responsibilities for your health and safety when driving visit here.